Some Background about Linda

 STAR GAZING was shortlisted for the Romantic Novel of the Year 2009 award.
 Do you see yourself as a writer of romance?

-No, not really.
+No, I don't.
 My agent says I don't write romance, I write love stories.
 I suppose it depends what you mean by romance.
 STAR GAZING is very romantic but it's not a romance.
-It was also short-listed for the UK's first environmental book award!
+It was short-listed for the UK's first environmental book award!

-All these books have romantic elements, but they aren't romances.
+All my books have romantic elements, but they aren't romances.

 Are you working on another book at the moment?